 EBMUD is one of a handful of large water utilities in California that provide both drinking water and wastewater services to a large urban area.
 This creates increased opportunities for integrating recycled water into its source water portfolio, including the future possibility of potable reuse.
 The District has been recycling water for irrigation and in-plant processes at its Main Wastewater Treatment Plant since 1971 and began its first golf course recycled water irrigation project in 1984.
-Today, the goal of the Recycled Water Program continues to be the planning, development, and implementation of recycled water projects throughout its service area to reduce the demand on EBMUD's drinking water supplies (East Bay Municipal Utility District, 2019).
+Today, the goal of the Recycled Water Program continues to be the planning, development, and implementation of recycled water supplies (East Bay Municipal Utility District, 2019).